kav-institute/imptc-dataset/README.md

 <a name="overview"></a>
 ## Overview:

 This repository contains all information for the IMPTC Dataset inlcuding data specifications, overviews, sample data and download links.
-The data availability is a continous process for the rest of the year.
-New sequences will be added every month, starting with the first batch at the end of august.
+The data availability is a continous process for the rest of the year 2023.
+New sequences will be added every month, starting with the first batch at the end of august 2023.
 Therefore this site will be updated regularly.
+The data is provided in a per sequence style (including context and synchronization) or in a classical trajectory focused style (only vru trajectories, with defined seperate train, eval and test splits).
 In order to achieve a consistent data basis and comparability, the first 250 sequences will be standardized as version 1.0.

 ---
 #### Release Schedule: